Salman964/recipe-sharing-app/README.md

 But it's not just about recipes; we've made it interactive!
 Rate your favorite recipes, leave comments, and connect with other food lovers.
 Plus, create your account to save those recipes you can't get enough of.

-RecipeRendezvous is your friendly kitchen companion, making cooking more fun and tasty.
+This is your friendly kitchen companion, making cooking more fun and tasty.
 Join us, share your favorites, and explore a world of flavors!